megardn/PennLINC.github.io/docs/nda/dua_tutorial.md

 > +	_Other corporate sponsored research_
 > +	_Other_

-In the case of [PING](https://nda.nih.gov/edit_collection.html?id=2607), it is funded by the National Institute of Mental Health (NIMH) which is a federal agency.
+[PING](https://nda.nih.gov/edit_collection.html?id=2607) is funded by the National Institute of Mental Health (NIMH) which is a federal agency.
 Hence we select **Federally sponsored/federal flow through research**

 > _Are your requests (materials, data, equipment, confidential information , services and/or collaboration) related or connected to a sponsored research agreement (SRA), a clinical trial agreement (CTA), a government or grant funded project, or will it be charged to a fund?_
 > + _Yes_
 > + _No_

-In the case of [PING](https://nda.nih.gov/edit_collection.html?id=2607), the data request is for the purpose of scientific research that is not related or connected to a sponsored research agreement (SRA), a clinical trial agreement (CTA), a government or grant funded project.
-Hence we select **no**
+In the case of [PING](https://nda.nih.gov/edit_collection.html?id=2607), the data request is for the purpose of scientific research.
+The research is neither related nor connected to a sponsored research agreement (SRA), a clinical trial agreement (CTA), a government or grant funded project.
+Hence we select **No**

 > _What is the likelihood of an invention resulting from the research?_